 Residence Halls Association (RHA) represents residents of undergraduate residence halls.
 Its purpose is to: promote communication and cooperation among halls, provide representation for hall residents to the University community, recommend and maintain hall policies and regulations, and promote services and activities on campus.
-RHA also sponsors a weekly movie program.
+Services include: a weekly movie program; a movie series carried on Housing Ch 12; video checkout locations in Akers, Brody and Holden; and StateWalk, the nighttime walking service.
 The RHA assembly is composed of representatives elected by students in each hall.
 Meetings are held in a different residence hall every Wednesday night and are open to all residents.
 Located in G-29 Holden Hall, 355-8285.
 Office hours are announced each term.

-The Residents Council for University Apartments serves undergraduate and graduate residents of Cherry Lane, University Village, and Spartan Village.
-It has an executive board composed of a president, vice-president, secretary and treasurer.
-Meetings are held monthly in 1434B Spartan Village for executive officers and elected village representatives.
+The Residents Council for University Apartments serves undergraduate, graduate, faculty and staff residents of Cherry Lane, University Village, and Spartan Village.
+It has an executive board composed of a president, vice-president, and secretary/treasurer.
+Meetings are held monthly for executive officers, eight elected representatives, guests, and interested residents.
 Town meetings are held each semester and serve as a forum for all residents to make suggestions, voice concerns, and become informed.
+Elected executive officers receive a small stipend.
 The Council sponsors many activities and serves as an advocate for residents with community agencies and University offices.
 The Council works to make University Apartments a better place to live.
-For information call the University Apartments Residence Life Office, 353-9499.
+For information call the Residents Council Office in 311 Student Services, 353-9499.